So, your engine needs proper ignition timing, to ignite the fuel at exactly the right time.

 Knocking or Pinging

 Above all, this is one of the most common symptoms, of wrong ignition timing.
-In these cases, the spark fires when the engine, is still in its compression phase.
-So, to prevent engine knocking, modern engines use knock sensors.
+In these cases, the spark fires when the engine is still in its compression phase.
+So, to prevent engine knocking, modern engines use knock sensors (KS).

 Difficult Starting

-This can be either, due to an advanced or delayed ignition.
+This can be either, due to an “advanced” or “late” ignition timing.
 But, in both cases, the engine will not produce the optimal power.
 And, cause the vehicle to experience difficulty, while starting.

 Excessive Engine Heat